Canada Workers Benefit: Eligibility, Payment Amounts and How to Apply

 Step 1: File Your Taxes Annually

 The CWB is administered through the tax system.
 You must file a T1 income tax return every year to receive the benefit.
+So you have to file on time to ensure your CWB amount is calculated correctly.

 Step 2: Complete Schedule 6